 “Could these people have speeded up or meddled with evolution?
 Can they be trusted?”

 “One question at a time, please, but I will do my best.
 Natural selection, can happen very quickly in some ways, as Darwin noted with finches, but you’ve asked a very complicated question.
 I think the issue here is are we safe?
 Yes, absolutely.
 We are not dealing with any dangerous animals or man-eating plants.
 Can these people be trusted?
 They, the previous incumbents, were extremely accommodating and welcoming.
 They knew what they possessed was unique and it was they who decided to reveal to the world what they had been doing for generations.
 They told us, they invited us, they offered their precious facility to the world.
 They were only too happy to hand it over – after making sure we knew their practices and procedures and were reassured we wouldn’t damage over a century of unique work.
-This experiment may have been run by amateurs who were employed to assist the founding researchers and took over as the creators left or passed away, but believe me, they did a spectacular job sustaining the original vision.
+This experiment may have been run by amateurs who were employed to assist the founding researchers, but believe me, they did a spectacular job sustaining the original vision.
 That’s another story and, again, I’m not the person to best tell it but I have huge respect and admiration for what they have achieved.”

-Despite not having selected a journalist for the question, I think this one needs dealing with, so I answer.
-“Not suspicious at all.
-The so-called accidental discovery merely alerted the people to the possibility of a local tradition actually being of interest elsewhere – and they were right.”
+Despite not having selected a journalist for the question, I think this one needs dealing with, so I answer, “Not suspicious at all.
+The so-called accidental discovery merely alerted the people there to the possibility of a local tradition actually being of interest elsewhere – and they were right.”

 Another person calls out, “But if this was just science, why all the models of demons and so on?”